-From here on out we follow the principled-design process described by paper [P3004R0].
+We follow the principled-design process described by [P3004R0].

-- 1. Collect the motivating principles presented in the solutions above.

-- 2. Strip put any duplicates

-- 3. Refined them in place, as needed.

-- 4. Split, merge as needed.

-- 5. Append (to the end) any additional relevant principles that come to mind.

-- 6. Provide mnemonic principle ID for each principle for easy reference.

-- 7. Characterize each principle in terms of

-- Objectivity

-- Importance

-- Pair-wise comparison

-- 8. Rank the Principles in decreasing order of weight.
+- 1. Collect the motivating principles presented in the solutions above. - 2.
+Remove any duplicate principles. - 3.
+Refine the principles in place, as needed. - 4.
+Split and/or merge principles, as needed. - 5.
+Append (to the end) any additional relevant principles that come to mind. - 6.
+Provide each principle with an ID for easy reference. - 7.
+Characterize each principle in terms of objectivity and importance. - 8.
+Rank the principles in decreasing order of importance and objectivity, using a pair-wise comparison if needed.